NCI900-Training-Organisation/C-programming-for-scientific-computing/README.md

 Given a linear system `Ax = b`, numerous methods can find the solution `x`.
 We will implement and provide:

 1.  **Gauss-Jordan Elimination:** A basic and generic algorithm applicable to all matrices.
-2.  **Cholesky Decomposition:** A highly efficient algorithm for symmetric positive-definite matrices.
+2.  **Cholesky Decomposition:** A highly efficient algorithm for symmetric matrices.

 The emphasis of this workshop, however, is less on the intricate mathematical details of these algorithms and more on **how to build a well-structured codebase around them.** We aim to mirror the design of established scientific libraries by learning to: